rails-api/active_model_serializers/docs/general/adapters.md

   render json: @posts, include: 'author.comments.**'
 ```

-**Note:** Wildcards are AMS-specific, they are not part of the JSON API spec.
+**Note:** Wildcards are ActiveModelSerializers-specific, they are not part of the JSON API spec.

 The default include for the JSON API adapter is no associations.
 The default for the JSON and Attributes adapters is all associations.